el-zazo/webapp--zazo-gaming-shop/backend/README.md

-# Zazo Gaming Shop - Backend
+# GearUp - Backend

 ## Overview

-This is the backend API server for the Zazo Gaming Shop e-commerce platform.
+This is the backend API server for the GearUp e-commerce platform.
 It provides all the necessary endpoints for the frontend application to interact with the database and handle business logic.

 ## Tech Stack